 Mr Jana is the Executive Director of TWAN, the Tamil Welfare Association (Newham), a pioneering grassroots organisation providing free legal advice and practical support to the Tamil community in London since 1986.

-Mr. Jana will be in conversation with Frances Webber, Vice-Chair of the Institute of Race Relations.
+Mr. Jana was in conversation with Frances Webber, Vice-Chair of the Institute of Race Relations.
 Frances is a former barrister who specialised in immigration, refugee and human rights law until her retirement in 2008.
 The Institute of Race Relations is at the cutting edge of the research and analysis that informs the struggle for racial justice in Britain, Europe and internationally.
 It seeks to reflect the experiences of those who suffer racial oppression and draws its perspectives from the most vulnerable in society.